ta10g22/ML-journey/README.md

-# 🌞 Machine Learning Summer Journey
+# 🌞 Machine Learning Journey

 Hi!
 I'm Tochi, a 3rd-year electronics student transitioning into Machine Learning.
 This repo documents my **12-week hands-on ML journey** — from Python to PyTorch to building AI for hardware accelerators.